Katzen85/project-tic-cat-toe/readme.md

 5. Toys!
 - Playing vs (currently stupid) computer!
+- The cats!
+Love the cats

 6. LESSONS:

-Naming things is the holy grail of good coding.
+- Naming things is the holy grail of good coding.
+- Thorough pseudo-code is paramount
+- Adding features not considered in the original pseudo-code can cause nightmares